dsutil/mojocoin/doc/build-osx.md

 Optionally install qrencode (and set USE_QRCODE=1): sudo port install qrencode

-4. Now you should be able to build transferd:
+4. Now you should be able to build mojocoind:

-cd transfer/src
+cd Mojocoin/src
 make -f makefile.osx

 Run:
-  ./transferd --help  # for a list of command-line options.
+  ./mojocoind --help  # for a list of command-line options.
 Run
-  ./transferd -daemon # to start the transfer daemon.
+  ./mojocoind -daemon # to start the Mojocoin daemon.
 Run
-  ./transferd help # When the daemon is running, to get a list of RPC commands
+  ./mojocoind help # When the daemon is running, to get a list of RPC commands